fusionfabric/open-api-standard/Collections_and_Pagination.md

 ## Sample

-The following link shows a sample of an OAS2 API that contains an example of collection and pagination endpoint - the `GET /parties` - which can be used as a reference for this section:
+The following link shows an OAS2 API that contains an example of collection and pagination endpoint - the `GET /parties` - this endpoint can be used as a reference for the contents of this section:

 - [Sample OAS2 Pagination API](https://github.com/fusionfabric/open-api-standard/blob/main/pagination-sample.yml)